The food and nectar of the gods

 Photographed by Josee Brisson

-Josee Brisson is passionate about food and an avid student of archaeology, mythology, history, literature, and the arts.
-She trained as a professional cook at École Hôtelière des Laurentides, in Sainte-Adèle, Québec.
-Among other food projects, she collaborated on two cookbooks with world-renowned food and wine expert François Chartier, and started a Chef at Home service.
-Josee is also a translator, researcher and social media community manager.
-Her first cookbook, L’Apéro: Appetizers & Cocktails, was #1 Best Seller in Appetizer Cooking at Amazon.
-Here’s a link to Josee’s book.
+Josee Brisson is a culinary creator passionate about archaeology, mythology, history, literature, and the arts.
+Trained as a professional cook at École Hôtelière des Laurentides, in Sainte-Adèle, Québec, she collaborated on two cookbooks with world-renowned food and wine expert François Chartier and offered a Chef at Home service.
+Her cookbook, L’Apéro: Appetizers & Cocktails, was the #1 Best Seller in Appetizer Cooking at Amazon.

 There are no comments